JavierGlezB/git-github/README.md

 # git-github
-Tests on git and github
+This is for purposes of Testing on git and github